 - All our guides covered by our comprehensive insurance policy which we update annually.

 - We also encourage our team members to work overseas in the ‘off season’.
 During the monsoon season, there is very little work available, so we actively encourage our guides to work overseas.
 This keeps their skills up to date and they gain knowledge of international standards.

-- We also volunteer and give our time and effort during Ganga Kayak Festival which is an international event in india
+- We also organize and give our time and effort to Ganga Kayak Festival which is an international event in india